marcusnolan/restruction/README.md

     1. I want to be informed about Restruction's concept.
     2. I want to be able to navigate the website easily.
     3. I want to see some sample items without having to register or login.
     4. I want to easily find the register page and login page.
+    5. I want to be able to search for exactly what I am looking for without having to trawl through every posted item.
+    6. I want to be able to edit my account.
 - #### As a construction industry professional;
     1. I want to understand the format and types of items being displayed without having to register or login.
     2. I want to be prompted to register as a user.
     3. I want to easily find the register and login page's.
     4. I want to be able to post item's myself easily.
     5. I want to be able to view items and search for items by their name.
-    6. I want to be able to view iamges of items and upload my own images of items I have posted.
+    6. I want to be able to view images of items and upload my own images of items I have posted.
     7. I want to be able to edit and delete items I have posted.
     8. I want to be able to edit my account.
     9. I want to be able to set specific contact details for the items I post.
     10. I want to set a date for which the item will be removed.
+- #### As a charity/sustainability officer/self builder;
+    1. I want to be informed about Restruction's concept.
+    2. I want to be able to navigate the website easily.
+    3. I want to see some sample items without having to register or login.
+    4. I want to easily find the register page and login page.
+    5. I want to be able to contact an item owner easily without having to fill out multiple forms etc.
+    6. I want to judge to determine the items condition easily through a description and image.
+    7. I want to be told when the item I am looking at will be removed/destroyed.
+    8. I want to feel that the website has the right ethos and I would feel comfortable supporting it.

 ### Design